MattyGoods/Plex_Artwork_Healer/README.md

-# Plex Artwork Healer
+# 🖼️ Plex Artwork Healer

-A powerful script that scans your Plex libraries and collections for missing or broken posters and backgrounds, and automatically restores or re-downloads them.
+A powerful self-healing script for Plex that ensures your Movies, TV Shows, and Collections never appear with broken or missing posters or backgrounds.

 ---

-## 🔧 Features

-* ✅ Detects broken or missing posters and backgrounds
-* 📂 Restores from local backup if available
-* 🌐 Downloads from TMDb as a fallback (requires API key)
-* 📄 Optionally uploads fixed artwork back to Plex
-* 📁 Automatically creates folder structure for backups
-* 🚜 Supports Movies, TV Shows, and Collections
+## ❓ Why I Created This Script

+Many users experience missing posters or backgrounds in Plex — either due to agent failures, server restarts, or cache corruption.
+This script was designed to **automatically detect broken or missing artwork**, try restoring it from **local backups**, and if needed, **fetch replacements from TMDb**.
+It can even **re-upload** these images to Plex — completely unattended.

 ---

+## ✅ Features

+- 🧠 Detects broken or missing posters and backgrounds
+- 💾 Restores from local backup if available (`Posters/...`)
+- 🌍 Downloads from TMDb (requires free API key)
+- 🔁 Optionally re-uploads posters/backgrounds to Plex
+- 🗂️ Automatically creates folders for missing backup files
+- 🎬 Supports Movies, TV Shows, and Collections
+- 📝 Dry-run support with detailed logging

+---

 ## 📁 Folder Structure

+Expected structure for backups:

 ```bash
 Posters/